Work with Adults

 - A willingness to provide respectful, relevant instructional content

-- A willingness to work with, and take direction from, program staff
+- A willingness to work together with and take direction from program staff

-- 18 years of age or older (16 if volunteering with a parent/guardian at some sites)
+- Be 18 years of age or older (at most locations)

 - A minimum of 3 or 4 months (depending on the location)